SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 have been automatically initialized to ``0.0``, which was the default value provided by the ``Size`` structure's definition.

-Class and structure initialization is described in more detail in `Initialization`_ below.
+Class and structure initialization is described in more detail in :ref:`ClassesAndStructures_Initialization`.

 ..
 TODO: add more detail about inferring a variable's type when using initializer syntax.
 ..
 TODO: note that you can only use the default constructor if you provide default values